fr33bug/PWN/kstack-secconctf2020/readme.md

 **Exploitation steps:**

-1. Normal userfaultfd operations.
+- Normal userfaultfd operations.

 We can refer to the manpage to setup userfaultfd.
 In this challenge, we setup a monitor range of 4 pages.
 (4*PAGESIZE)

-2. the leak the kernel base address
+- To leak the kernel base address

 The Element struct in this challenge is 32 bytes, so we can use struct shm_file_data struct for this stage to leak kernel address.